Peer-Review Process

 Ethical standards suggest that prior to making a unilateral decision to reject a paper on the basis of technical merit, the Editor-in-Chief consider seeking advice from an Associate Editor (AE) with expertise in a relevant area.
 Manuscripts that are clearly of inferior quality should be rejected without peer review to avoid wasting reviewers’ time.

-2. Special Editors act in the place of the Editor-in-Chief in cases where the Editor-in-Chief is the author of a submitted paper.
+- Special Editors act in the place of the Editor-in-Chief in cases where the Editor-in-Chief is the author of a submitted paper.
+A footnote is added to the paper, providing the name and affiliation of the special editor.

 Every submitted manuscript is expected to receive at least 2, and preferably 3, reviews before a recommendation is made to the Editor-in-Chief.